How are students assigned in Seattle Public Schools?

 - Adding Chief Sealth as the southeast dual language immersion pathway high school;

-- Removing conflicting assignment guarantees for new to the district 6th-8th grade students;
+- Removing conflicting assignment guarantees for new to the district 6th-8th grade students, that live within K-8 attendance areas;

 - Moving the date when waitlists are dissolved from August 15 to August 31;

-- Transitioning Nova High School to a service school; and
+- Transitioning Nova High School from option school to service school enrollment timelines;

 - Updating school and program names and locations.